 Author: Dr Catriona Wootton, Consultant Dermatologist, UK.
 DermNet NZ Editor in Chief: Adjunct A/Prof Amanda Oakley, Hamilton, New Zealand.
 April 2019.

-Melioidosis and glanders are similar infections caused by the bacteria Burkholderia.
-They differ in geographical range and ecology.
+Melioidosis and glanders are infectious diseases caused by species of the bacterial genus Burkholderia.
+These infectious diseases differ in geographical range and ecology.

-Glanders is also known as farcy and maliasmas.
+Glanders is also known as farcy and malleus.

-Anyone working closely with animals or tissue from infected animals, especially horses, is at risk of glanders: veterinarians, stable hands, laboratory workers, butchers and abattoir workers.
+Anyone working closely with infected animals (mostly horses) or tissue from them, especially horses, is at risk of glanders: veterinarians, stable hands, laboratory workers, butchers, and abattoir workers.

 B. mallei is a host-adapted derivative of B. pseudomallei, the cause of melioidosis.
-B. mallei are spread to humans and animals via contact with infected animals, especially horses, through skin abrasions, mucous membranes or the inhalation of contaminated dust.
+B. mallei bacteria are spread to humans and animals via contact with infected horses and other animals through skin abrasions, mucous membranes, or the inhalation of contaminated dust.
 Person-to-person transmission is rare.

 The incubation period for glanders is around 1–14 days after infection.
-The clinical presentation will depend upon the mode of entry and is similar to melioidosis.
-Symptoms common to all forms include fever, sweating, muscle ache, chest pain and headache.
+The clinical presentation will depend upon the mode of entry and it is similar to that of melioidosis.
+Symptoms common to all forms include fever, sweating, muscle ache, chest pain, and headache.

 Glanders can result in pneumonia, lung abscesses, and pleural effusion due to direct inhalation or bloodborne spread.